daxeel/blockshell/CONTRIBUTING.md

-Try and play arounf Blockshell.
+Try and play around Blockshell.
 If you found any bugs or want to integrate new feature, feel free to submit PR.